Rameez360/Movie-Booking/README.md

 - **User Interface:**
   - Browse available movies with detailed descriptions.
   - View trailers directly on our platform for an immersive experience.
-  - Select preferred showtimes and seats conveniently.
+  - Select preferred showtimes conveniently.
-  - Secure payment gateway integration for seamless transactions.

 ## Technologies Used